brentcroft/pi-cam-object-detection-service/kit/README.md

 In the following sections, names in italic capitals (e.g. *CURRENT_IMAGE_STORE*) refer to keys in the file **./cam/cam.properties**.

+### Install a new graph:

+To install a new graph:

+1. Create a new directory in **./cam/** named for the graph.
+*  The name of the directory is the "graph signature" and is referenced by the GRAPH property in **./cam/cam.properties**.

+2. Copy the frozen graph and labels file into the folder.
+*  The frozen graph must have the filename **frozen_inference_graph.pb**.
+*  The labels file must have the name **object-detection.pbtxt**.
+*  Determine the number of output categories in the graph.

+3. Modify **./cam/cam.properties** accordingly.
+*  The property GRAPH must refer to the graph directory.
+*  The property GRAPH_NUM_CLASSES must be the number of output categories in the graph.

+4. Restart the service

 ### Assign RAM drive on *CURRENT_IMAGE_STORE*

 When *CURRENT_IMAGE_STORE* exists and names a directory,